mithom/streamlabs_rpgGame/README.md

 #### settings
 these can be found under the scripts tab in streamlabs chatbot, click on the rpgGame and it will pop up on the right side.

 Here you can enabe/disable and rename all the traits and specials.
+If you disable a Trait or Special in an already existing game, players who have them will instead have the Plain trait or the Unknown special respectively.
+Both do absolutely nothing.
+Having those 2 disabled will only disable the chance that you get them on spawn, not the fallback when disabling another trait/special.

 You can also configure in here how often the game checks for game state updates, change command names and more stuff